avachen1/cos333_submit/submission_directory/README.md

 License
 -------

-The project is licensed under Princeton's COS 333 course, under the instruction of Professor Brian Kernighan and the guidance of graduate student Kelvin Zou.
+The project is licensed under Princeton University's COS 333 course, under the instruction of Professor Brian Kernighan and the guidance of graduate student Kelvin Zou.